13 Of The Best Italian Restaurants Around Perth

 With a flair for showing off WA’s best produce, Post’s menu delicately balances between Old-World-Italian and Perth-right-now – while reflecting the restrained refinement of the State Buildings, of course.
 Stop by for mouth-watering after-work antipasti (buffalo mozzarella with grilled figs, or a rosy plate of beef carpaccio?), or delve into their pasta offerings – think rigatoni with guanciale, chilli and tomato, or casarecce with zucchini, lemon and basil.

-State Builings, 1 Cathedral Ave, Perth
+State Builings, 1 Cathedral Avenue, Perth

 Posto Matto